yngveha/Digital-System-Design/RTL-coding/conditionals.md

     -   all conditions

 ## Counterexamples and limitations
-Technically, any conditional statement[^1] in VHDLcan be solved using a combination of concatenation and the **selected** statement.
+Technically, any (non-clocked[^2]) conditional statement in VHDLcan be solved using a combination of concatenation and the **selected** statement or boolean algebra.
-Using concatenation solely to allow the use of more restrictive statements means sacrificing readability.
+Using concatenation or boolean algebra solely to allow the use of more restrictive statements means sacrificing readability.
 Doing so will result in constructs that are meaningless for any other purposes, and cannot be reccomended.
 Maintaining a structure that is meaningful is more important than using the most restrictive conditional statement.

 However, over-use of the **if**-statement, largely due to the use of "single-process" methodology, is way more common mistake than over-use of the **selected** statement.
 Except for register assignment, the use of **if**-statements can in many cases be reduced greatly, with added benefits in both verifiability and readability.

-[^1]: Without having tested, we cannot tell the outcome of using rising_edge() in a selected statement.
+[^2]: Without having tested, we cannot tell the outcome of using rising_edge() in a selected statement.
-Perhaps "non-clocked conditional" statement would be the correct phrase.